 With a better understanding of the offensive structure, 2011 was a banner year for the Tribe in terms of offensive efficiency as they scored 12.53 goals per game (213 goals/17 games), bettering the previous season's total.
 With the help of a drop in turnovers by 12%, the team's shot percentage (goals/shot attempts) was the highest conversion rate (.465) for the program since the turn of the century.

 Individually, a number of Tribe players also benefited from Dalton's tutelage, as six Tribe attackers earned all-conference honors over the past two seasons.
-Last spring, Taelor Salmon was honored as the Colonial Athletic Association Rookie of the Year, while Ashley Holofcener garnered second-team all-league honors.
+In 2011, Taelor Salmon was honored as the Colonial Athletic Association Rookie of the Year, while Ashley Holofcener garnered second-team all-league honors.
 In 2010, Mary Zulty earned all-region and all-conference accolades, while Kyrstin Mackrides was selected to the CAA All-Rookie Team.

-In her first season assisting with W&M's midfielders last spring, Dalton helped a number of Tribe standouts achieve tremendous success.
+In her first season assisting with W&M's midfielders in 2011, Dalton helped a number of Tribe standouts achieve tremendous success.
 Grace Golden was honored as the CAA Player of the Year and was one of three W&M midfielders who garnered all-conference distinction.
 One of the most productive players in the program's history, Golden was also selected as an All-American by three organizations following her senior season.

 Dalton finished her outstanding collegiate career with a school record 247 goals, 284 points and 191 draw controls.
 As a senior, she led the nation with 91 goals - fifth most in NCAA history - shattering her own previous BU single-season record of 71 goals.
 In addition to being recognized by the IWLCA, the BU team captain also garnered All-America honors from WomensLax.com and WomensLacrosse.com.